-The EPR spectrometer has been described in detail in Bienfait et al. (2015) and Probst et al. (2017) and is shown schematically in Fig. 5a.
-It is built around a superconducting micro-resonator of frequency $\omega_r$ consisting of a planar interdigitated capacitor shunted by an inductor, directly patterned on the crystal.
+micro-resonator of frequency $\omega{\rm r}$ consisting of a planar interdigitated capacitor shunted by an inductor, directly patterned on the crystal.
 We detect the spins that are located in the immediate vicinity of the resonator inductance.
-Note that the microwave $B_1$ field generated by the inductance is spatially inhomogeneous.
-If the spin location is broadly distributed, this can make the application of control pulses with a well-defined Rabi angle problematic (Ranjan et al., 2020a).
-As explained below, the resonator is more strongly coupled to the measurement line than in Bienfait et al. (2015) to increase the measurement bandwidth as requested for ESEEM spectroscopy.
+Note that the microwave B_1 field generated by the inductance is spatially inhomogeneous.
+If the spin location is broadly distributed, this can make the application of control pulses with a well-defined Rabi angle problematic(Ranjan et al., 2020a).
+As explained below, the resonator is more strongly coupled to the measurement line than in Ref.
+(Bienfait et al., 2015) to increase the measurement bandwidth as requested for ESEEM spectroscopy.

-The sample is mounted in a copper sample holder thermally anchored at the mixing chamber of a dilution refrigerator.
-A DC magnetic field $B_0$ is applied parallel to the sample surface and along the resonator inductance.
+The sample is mounted in a copper sample holder thermally anchored at the mixing chamber of a dilution refrig-15 erator.
+A DC magnetic field B_0 is applied parallel to the sample surface and along the resonator inductance.
 The resonator is coupled capacitively to an antenna, which is itself connected to a microwave measurement setup in reflection.
-To minimize heat load, the coaxial cables between 4K and 10 mK are in superconducting niobium-titanium (NbTi).
+To minimize heat load, the coaxial cables between 4-K and 20 10 -mK are in superconducting NbTi.
 To suppress thermal noise, the input line is heavily attenuated at low temperatures.
-Microwave pulses for driving the spins are sent to the resonator input, and their reflection or transmission, together with the echo signal emitted by the spins, is fed into a superconducting JPA, either of the flux-pumped type (Zhou et al., 2014) or of the Josephson traveling-wave parametric amplifier (JTWPA) type (Macklin et al., 2015).
-Further microwave amplification takes place at 4 K with a highelectron-mobility transistor (HEMT) from Low Noise Factory, and then at room temperature, before homodyne demodulation which yields the two signal quadratures [I(t), Q(t)].
-The echo-containing quadrature signal is integrated to yield the echo amplitude $A_e$ .
-Such a setup was shown to reach sensitivities of the order of $10^2-10^3 \text{ spin}/\sqrt{\text{Hz}}$ (Bienfait et al., 2015; Eichler et al., 2017; Probst et al., 2017).
+Microwave pulses for driving the spins are sent to the resonator input, and their reflection or transmission, together with the echo signal emitted by the spins, is fed into a su-25 perconducting Josephson Parametric Amplifier, either of the flux-pumped type (Zhou et al., 2014) or of the Josephson Traveling-Wave Parametric Amplifier (JTWPA) type (Macklin et al., 2015).
+Further microwave amplification takes place at 4K with a High-Electron-Mobility-Transistor (HEMT) 30 from Low-Noise Factory, and then at room-temperature, before homodyne demodulation which yields the two signal quadratures [I(t), Q(t)].
+The echo-containing quadrature signal is integrated to yield the echo amplitude $A{\rm e}$.
+Such a setup was shown to reach sensitivities of order 10^2-10^3 spin/ \sqrt{Hz} (Bienfait et al., 2015; Eichler et al., 2017; Probst et al., 2017).
+35

 Because of the small resonator mode volume and high quality factor, little microwave power is needed to drive the spins.
-The exact amount depends on the resonator geometry, as conveniently expressed by the power-to-field conversion factor $\alpha = B_1/\sqrt{P{in}}$ .
-In the experiments reported here, the maximum microwave power used to drive the spins is on the order of 10 nW.
-At this power, the superconducting pre-amplifiers saturate; however, they recover rapidly enough (within a few microseconds) to amplify the much weaker subsequent spin echoes.
+The exact amount depends on the resonator geometry, as conveniently expressed by the power-to-field conversion factor $\alpha = B_1/\sqrt{P{in}}$.
+In the experiments reported here, the maximum microwave power used to drive the spins is on the order of 10-nW.
+At this power, the superconducting pre-amplifiers saturate; however they recover rapidly enough (within a few microseconds) to amplify the much weaker subsequent spin-echoes.
 Flux-pumped JPAs are moreover switched off during the control pulses by pulsing the pump tone, whereas the JTWPA was kept on all the time.
-All microwave powers reaching the 4 K HEMT are low enough that neither saturation nor damage are to be expected at this stage.
+All microwave powers reaching the $\frac{4K-4K}{4K}$ HEMT are low enough that neither saturation nor damage are to be expected at this stage.